mavlink/MAVSDK-docs/en/README.md

 ## Library Features

-The core library is written in C++, with auto-generated bindings for other supported programming languages.
+The core library (MAVSDK-C++) is written in C++, with auto-generated bindings for other supported programming languages.

 The library is:
 - Straightforward and easy to use.
 It has an API that supports both synchronous (blocking) and asynchronous calls (using callbacks).